Bhoomika229/roof-solar-vision/README.md

 | Roof-segment orientation (10-class, early-stopped epoch 3) | 0.128 | 0.150 | 0.222 | 0.201 | 0.819 |
 | Superstructure/obstacle detection (9-class, early-stopped epoch 28) | 0.730 | 0.740 | 0.982 | 0.743 | 0.997 |

-The orientation task's low mIoU is an honest CPU-only-budget result (early-stopped after 11 epochs on 84 training images with a 10-way pixel classification problem) — see [Limitations](#limitations) — while the obstacle-detection task, an easier problem (mostly background plus a few visually distinct shapes), trained well.
+The orientation task's low mIoU is an honest CPU-only-budget result (the best validation mIoU was reached at epoch 3 during an 11-epoch training run on 84 training images with a 10-way pixel classification problem) — see [Limitations](#limitations) — while the obstacle-detection task, an easier problem (mostly background plus a few visually distinct shapes), trained well.